dmckee5/pytorch-faster-rcnn-youtubebb/README.md

+# Update (Daniel McKee):

+This repo is mostly copied from the Pytorch Faster RCNN implementation [here](https://github.com/ruotianluo/pytorch-faster-rcnn)

+I updated the code to train and test on the Youtube Bounding Boxes Dataset based on [this repo](https://github.com/mbuckler/py-faster-rcnn-youtubebb).
+I added added updates to reproduce the cross-dataset experiments in the Youtube Bounding Boxes [paper](https://research.google.com/youtube-bb/).

 # Important notice:
 If you used the master branch before Sep.
 26 2017 and its corresponding pretrained model, **PLEASE PAY ATTENTION**:
 The old master branch in now under old_master, you can still run the code and download the pretrained model, but the pretrained model for that old master is not compatible to the current master!